 What we like: Affordable, stylish, and functional jacket for hiking and casual use.

-What we don’t: Not super breathable and doesn’t pack down small.
+What we don’t: Not super breathable, and doesn’t pack down as small as others.

 If your idea of a good time looks more like a casual hike than a fast-paced trail run or slog up the skin track, you probably won’t need a top-of-the-line windbreaker—and you shouldn’t have to pay for one either.
 Enter Cotopaxi’s Teca Windbreaker.
 We always know a Cotopaxi product when we see it, defined by colorful panels and stylish designs, and the Teca is no exception.
 Built with 100% remnant fabric, this jacket is far from the most technical offering here, but it certainly is the most eye-catching (and one of the most environmentally friendly).
 With a large kangaroo pocket, relaxed fit, and the addition of a DWR finish, the Teca is a great choice for casual hikes in the mountains, windy days at the beach, and everything in between.

-The Teca offers a roomy fit and the convenience of both hand pockets and a kangaroo zip, which make it a better choice for everyday use than the more minimalist jackets here.
+The Teca offers a roomy fit and the convenience of two hand pockets and a kangaroo zip, which makes it a better choice for everyday use than the more minimalist jackets here.
 But if you’re on the hunt for a high-performance design, we encourage you to look elsewhere.
-While not excessively heavy at 5.8 ounces for a men's medium, the Teca is noticeably bulkier when packed down than the Houdini above and many other options below.
-Plus, its basic polyester build is fairly swampy and not well suited for working up a sweat (Cotopaxi does tack on a rear vent to keep air flowing).
+While not heavy by any means, the Teca is noticeably bulkier when packed down than the Houdini above and many other options below.
+Plus, its basic polyester build is fairly swampy and not well suited for working up a sweat (Cotopaxi does tack on a rear vent to keep air flowing, which we appreciate).
 For a more technically savvy budget design, check out the $95 Rab Vital below.
-But it’s all about priorities, and the Teca is a nice value for casual adventures and daily use.
+At the end of the day, t it’s all about priorities, and the Teca is a nice value for casual adventures and daily use.

 See the Men's Cotopaxi Teca Half-Zip See the Women's Cotopaxi Teca Half-Zip